feathersui/feathersui-starling/documentation/help/markdown/header.md

 header.leftItems = new <DisplayObject>[ backButton ];
 ```

 Notice that we create our button just like we would any regular button, including adding an event listener, except we don't add it to the display list.
-We pass it to the `leftItems` property in a `Vector.<DisplayObject>` and the header manages adding it as a child and keeping it in the header's layout.
+We pass it to the [`leftItems`](../api-reference/feathers/controls/Header.html#leftItems) property in a `Vector.<DisplayObject>` and the header manages adding it as a child and keeping it in the header's layout.

-We could add additional buttons or controls to the [right items](../api-reference/feathers/controls/Header.html#rightItems) region, if we wanted.
+We could add additional buttons or controls to the [`rightItems`](../api-reference/feathers/controls/Header.html#rightItems) region or the [`centerItems`](../api-reference/feathers/controls/Header.html#centerItems) region, if desired.

+<aside class="warn">Normally, the title text renderer is displayed in the center region of the `Header`.
+If the `centerItems` property is used, the title will be hidden.
+The [`titleAlign`](../api-reference/feathers/controls/Header.html#titleAlign) property, which we'll learn how to use in a moment, may be used to reposition the title on the left or right side so that it doesn't conflict with the center items.</aside>

 ## Skinning a `Header`

 A headers offers a number of properties that may be used to customize its appearance.
 For full details about what skin and style properties are available, see the [`Header` API reference](../api-reference/feathers/controls/Header.html).
 We'll look at a few of the most common properties below.

-The header has a `backgroundSkin` and `backgroundDisabledSkin`.
-If the header is disabled, the `backgroundDisabledSkin` will be used.
-However, if the `backgroundDisabledSkin` isn't provided, the header will fall back to the `backgroundSkin`.
+The header has [`backgroundSkin`](../api-reference/feathers/controls/Header.html#backgroundSkin) and [`backgroundDisabledSkin`](../api-reference/feathers/controls/Header.html#backgroundDisabledSkin) properties:

 ``` code
 header.backgroundSkin = new Scale9Image( textures );